Homas/ioc2rpz.gui/README.md

 #### Infoblox
 Infoblox doesn't support HMAC-SHA512 and it is not possible to import a key which contain slash "/".
 The export tool will try to find out a supported key.
 If there are no supported keys available it will use the first key.
 The import in this case for this record will fail.
 The Infoblox configuration is provided in Infoblox CSV import format.
-To import a downlaoded file navigate to "Data Management" --> "DNS" --> "Response Policy Zones" and click "CSV Import".
+To import a downloaded file navigate to "Data Management" --> "DNS" --> "Response Policy Zones" and click "CSV Import".
 After tat check the RPZs order.
-RPZs which contain domain based rules must preceed RPZs with mixed records and IP-based only.
+RPZs which contain domain based rules must precede RPZs with mixed records and IP-based only.

 ## TODO
 - [ ] Publishing.